The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Discussion

 \section{Discussion}

-While the issues and questions we have raised may pique one's curiosity, we may still ask, why are they interesting?
-Why do we want to know now what people will do with answers to the Human-or-Machine question?
+While the issues and questions we have raised regarding the Human-or-Machine matter may pique one's curiosity, we may still ask, why are they interesting now?
+Why do we want to know now what people will do with answers to the Human-or-Machine question in common interactions?
 Can't we just wait and see?
-Why do we care about how people will go about labeling systems, or eliciting the answer in some indirect ways?
-Why do we need to articulate differences between humans and machines with regard to observable behaviors in particular contexts?
+Why do we care about what will people do when they find out that the agent they thought was a human, was really a machine, or vice versa?
+Why do we need to articulate differences between humans and machines with regard to observable behaviors in certain contexts?

 We believe that better understanding of these issues can advance science and technology in many ways.
 Here are some examples.